Salary is commensurate with experience and education

 This position is critical to the success of the UW Hematologic Malignancies Research Program and will be instrumental in providing oversight of all research regulatory compliance.
 This position will not only impact these research programs but also the Division of Medical Oncology ensuring compliance with all regulatory requirements.
 It will require a strong partnership with faculty and staff within and external to the program.

 Expert knowledge of FDA, International Conference on Harmonization, Code of Federal Regulations, and Good Clinical Practice policies and guidelines as they relate to conduction of human clinical trials.

 Expert knowledge of regulatory and administrative requirements of clinical research and translational research projects.

 Understanding of theoretical objectives of clinical research projects.

 Strong organization, communication, and interpersonal skills to work effectively with study sponsors, investigators, and research personnel involved in research projects.

 This position is essential to that mission.
 This position provides significant contributions to research development, implementation and regulatory compliance for the Division of Medical Oncology.
-The regulatory coordinator is responsible for overseeing the regulatory affairs of the Genitourinary Medical Oncology (GUMO) Program clinical trials.
-This individual will be responsible for overseeing the management of approximately 30 active clinical trials, in addition to the start up of an additional 10-20 clinical trials at any given time.
-At any one time up to 75 oncology patients will be enrolled on these clinical trials with additional patients on research studies.
+The regulatory coordinator is responsible for overseeing the regulatory affairs of the UW Hematologic Malignancies Research Program's clinical trials and research studies.
+This individual will be responsible for overseeing the regulatory coordination of up to 30 active clinical trials, in addition to the start up of an additional 1-10 clinical trials.
+At any one time up to 1000 oncology patients may be enrolled on these clinical trials with additional patients on research studies.